 - Foster and encourage social skills and a sense of community

 - Encourage self control and independent thinking

 - Promote problem solving and critical thinking skills

 - Promote a strong sense of self and character education

 Our experienced and dedicated staff will guide your child in a loving, friendly, secure, and relaxed atmosphere.
 They will encourage your child to learn through their own natural curiosity and made learning opportunities available to them daily.
 The staff is trained in First Aid, CPR, Emergency Preparedness, and Fire Evacuation.
 Additionally, each staff receives 18-22 hours of an ongoing training in the field of Early Childhood Education.
 The Center staff includes individuals with degrees in education, Child Development Associates, as well decades of experience.

-Shawn M. Hubbard, Assistant Director
+Shawn M. Hubbard, Acting Director, Assistant Director

 Ms. Hubbard has worked at CLCCC since 1996 and has over 17 years experience in Early Childhood Education.
 She has worked both as a classroom assistant as well as a classroom teacher and applies that experience to her position of Assistant Director.
 She is a funny, warm person that is a favorite of all the children.
 Ms. Hubbard resides in Germantown and has a son.